vatpac-technology/sops/docs/enroute/Melbourne Centre/HUO.md

 HUO is reponsible for issuing STAR clearances, sequencing, and descent for aircraft bound for YMLT and YMHB.

 ### Wonthaggi (WON)
-WON is responsible for issuing STAR Clearances for aircraft arriving at YMML.
-WON will also initiate sequencing as required for aircraft arriving at YMML.
+WON is responsible for issuing STAR Clearances, sequencing, and descent for aircraft arriving at YMML.

 ## STAR Clearance Expectation
 ### Handoff